ZYTO Scan & Treatment Reviews: The Good, The Bad & The Ugly

 - Mineral & Vitamins

 What top 3 drainage remedies do our bodies need?
 What binder is best for our chelation at this point in time?
 ZYTO saves me from having to test by hand the 100s of items that I already have in my home.
 Even though I might find that something is testing well, ZYTO can almost always find something that is even better.
 This saves me a significant amount of time testing 100s of items by hand on each member of my family.
 I also save a lot of money because we don’t have to necessarily buy new supplements after every ZYTO appointment.
-ZYTO will rank what we already have on hand!
+ZYTO will rank what we already have on hand.

 - Acute Viral & Bacterial Exposures – Acute viral and bacterial exposures that are causing symptoms will often show up as high stressors on a ZYTO scan.
 This is quite useful, because if they are high stressors, then the balancers will indicate what will work against that virus or bacteria.
 This is extremely useful if you’re coming down with a cold.
 ZYTO energetic treatments can sometimes be of use in this case, but I find the suggested Balancers (supplements, herbs, homeopathics, etc) much more useful.
 This doesn’t mean that ZYTO has found the root cause of why one became sick in the first place.

 - Test New Medications – I also use ZYTO to scan and test new medications (especially prescription meds) before I try them on myself or my children.
+This is much more difficult now that ZYTO has eliminated the ability to scan in your own supplements.
+Either scratch this advantage, or find a practitioner who is willing to work with you to send new supplements to ZYTO for entry into the database.

 ZYTO Scan: The Bad